Broken or enlarged blood vessels (facial spider veins, angiomas, telangiectasia) are commonly seen on the face, neck, chest, and legs.

 Q: How Many Treatments Are Required?

-A: Some red spots disappear very quickly and require only one or two treatment sessions.
+A: Some blood vessels disappear very quickly and require only one or two treatment sessions.
 Other patients require multiple treatments to obtain the maximum benefit and sustained results.

 Q: Are The Procedures Painful?